Resources for Students

 - Digital Liberal Arts Tools and Platforms

-- Omeka.net is an open source curation platform from George Mason University
+- Omeka.net is an open source curation platform from George Mason University.
+Omeka.org is open source with more options but must be used on domain such as one hosted by Reclaim Hosting.

-- Wordpress is an open source or subscription platform for creating websites
+- Wordpress is an open source or subscription platform for creating websites.
+Wordpress can also be used in a domain such as one hosted by Reclaim Hosting.

 - Reclaim Hosting is a company that provides web space to build websites using Wordpress, Omeka or Scalar projects.
 Students can purchase low-cost webspace.